top of page

 Key Features:

-LiFePO4 Battery with 2,500+ Life Cycles before dropping to to 80% of its original capacity
+• LiFePO4 Battery with 2,500+ Life Cycles before dropping to 80% of its original capacity

 Bluetti EB55 giving me power to write my blog wiht mountain views

 The Bluetti Power Station is ideal for van life because it is portable, not too big or heavy (bearing in mind the battery size), making it easy to take on trips without too much weight or space used up.
-You can plug the station into any wall socket and have instant charging.
+You can plug the station into any wall socket and charge it instantly.
 The station can also be charged up from the van battery when on the move.
-For the ultimate peace of mind, you can also get solar panels meaning that you can be out in the wilds and still be able to charge it up.
+For the ultimate peace of mind, you can also get solar panels, which means that you can be out in the wild and still be able to charge it up.
 The power station has 11 outputs to charge or use your devices, including USB, AC, and DC ports.
 The LiFePO4 Battery has 2,500+ Life Cycles to 80%.
 Compared to its main rivals, it is a longer-lasting battery with faster charging times.

-Read about the Pure Sine Wave Invertor here from an independent source LINK.
+Read about the Pure Sine Wave Inverter here from an independent source LINK.

 Living off the grid may not be for everyone, but with Bluetti's EB55 Portable Power Station, you can have all your home comforts.
 For my week in Scotland, I used it to charge my phone, smartwatch, satellite device, and laptop.
 I also used it to power my lighting in the van.
 Between stops, I would plug the station into the car charging port.
 This alone kept my station with enough battery all week to keep everything charged, and I knew I had the solar panel for backup if needed.
 However, I didn't use this as I didn't need to.